iamjanvijay/iamjanvijay.github.io/index.md

 <div id="research-content">
     <span id="research-brief-content">
-        My research interests lie in <strong>reasoning in LLMs</strong>, aiming to characterize and model the missing design attributes of human-like reasoning, such as abstraction and easy-to-hard generalization.
+        My <i>current research interests</i> lie in <strong>reasoning in LLMs</strong>, aiming to characterize and model the missing design attributes of human-like reasoning, such as abstraction and easy-to-hard generalization.
 In machine learning terms, my interests relate to efficient and adaptive abstractions, systematic generalization, and interpretability approaches for reasoning.
         <!-- <span class="toggle-text" onclick="toggleResearchContent()" id="research-toggle-button">Show more.</span> -->
     </span>
     <!-- <span id="research-more-content" style="display:none;">